photoprism/photoprism-docs/docs/getting-started/faq.md

 # Frequently Asked Questions

-### I could not find a documentation of config parameters? ###

-You may run `photoprism help` in a terminal to see all options and commands.
-We also maintain a complete list of [config options](config-options.md) in these docs.

-Our Docker Compose [examples](https://dl.photoprism.org/docker/docker-compose.yml) are continuously maintained and inline documentation has been added to simplify installation.

 ### What are sidecar files and where do I find them? ###

 A sidecar is a file which sits **alongside** your main photo or video files,